onderhold/vba-editRD/README.md

 vba-edit v0.1.0 (word-vba)

-A command-line tool for managing VBA content in Word documents.
+A command-line tool suite for managing VBA content in MS Office documents.

-This tool allows you to edit, import, and export VBA content from Word documents.
+WORD-VBA allows you to edit, import, and export VBA content from Word documents.
 If no file is specified, the tool will attempt to use the currently active Word document.

 Commands: